 - even adding fresh green herbs to your finished dishes

-"Great, but I haven't developed my taste for dark leafy greens yet, I don't cook with them.”
+"Great, but I haven't developed my taste for dark leafy greens yet, and I'm not a salad eater.”

-Making the transition away from a diet of processed, pre-packaged convenience foods, drive-thru's, deli and restaurant meals, and figuring out how to eat all these fresh veggies and greens can be daunting.
+Making the transition away from a diet of processed, pre-packaged convenience foods and figuring out how to eat all these fresh veggies and greens can be daunting.

-Try a green drink, or a supplement - it's an easy place to start.
+You might want to try a green powder drink, or a green supplement in capsule or tablet form - it's an easy place to start.

 Green supplements are made from any combination of low-temperature dried ingredients like barley grass juice powder, alfalfa powder, spinach powder, chlorella, spirulina, and a host of other dark leafy greens and veggies.